EduardoMSA/SNAKES/README.md

 * Introduce the number of fruits at the beginning.

 * Keys:
   - UP:     Move the snake up
   - LEFT:   Move the snake left
   - DOWN:   Move the snake down
   - RIGHT:  Move the snake right
-  - Press ESC to end the game.
+  - ESC:    exit the game.
-  - Press R to restart the game.
+  - R:      restart the game.

 * Eat the food and avoid the other snake.